CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Dig Battle: Kapir (800 words for 1), Zera (550 words for 1)
     - Ruins Battle: Griffe (450 words for 1), Yantao (650 words for 1)
     - ShrinePoly Battles: Poly Mawt (900 words for 3-5)
+    - ShrineGiant Battles: Caravan (5000 words for 6-11)
   - DUST: DFO Battles: Takori (600 words for 1), Papple (1000 words for 2-4), Babu (3000 words, 3 Steel Chains, 2 Pieces of Parchment, 1 Blue Essence Ink for 3-5), Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 5-7)
 - **Buy:** 8 Coins in Item Shop/Alex's Shop
 - **Sell price:** 2 Coins (don't sell unless you have >500)